What’s the procedure if you need to cancel your event?

 It’s always up to you as an organizer to decide if you want to pay back the registration fee, pay back a part of it, create a new event for next year and offer your participants to move their registrations or do nothing.
 Usually this is announced before the event, so that the participants knows what to expect.

-• Full refund: If you want to refund your participants, we will have to do this for you.
-Send us an email to organizer@raceid.com and we will help you out.
+- Full refund: If you want to refund your participants, we will help you to do this.
+Send us an email to organizer@raceid.com and we will guide you through the process.
+Notice that we have to charge you an extra administrative fee of 2€ per refunded transaction as stated in the pricing model.

-• Partly refund: Some organizers decide to pay back a part of the registration fee (this can vary, but between 50 and 90% is common) to the participants, to cover this extra admin fee.
+- Partly refund: Some organizers decide to pay back a part of the registration fee (this can vary, but between 50 and 90% is common) to the participants, to cover this extra admin fee.
 It’s all up to you.

-• Move participants to next year: You can also decide to create a new registration page for next year and offer your participants to move their registration.
+- Move participants to next year: You can also decide to create a new registration page for next year and offer your participants to move their registration.
 You create a copy of the registration page like this.
 You can also chose to move all participants automatically, or create empty start lists.

 Last but not least - if you want any tips for how to attract more participants to your event, we have a lot of inspiring articles on our Organizer Page.
 For example this one: